 While acrylic is usually less bright colors, it is less susceptible to UV damage and fading than the next mentioned polyester surfaces.
 Acrylic is the newer product that most manufacturers are switching to offering.

-Polyester solid surface give a high gloss finish with bright color options.
+Polyester-based options give a high gloss finish with bright color options.
 Polyester tends to be a little bit more brittle when it comes to manufacturing and could have seams that fail.

-Solid Surface Countertops Pros & Cons
+Solid-Surface Countertops Pros & Cons

 Solid surfaces is a great choice for countertops and the pros really show it, the main ones are as follows.